La Habra Truck Accident Lawyers

 There are many other trucking regulations that drivers and companies alike must comply with.
 All of these can be factors in truck accidents.

-Perhaps the biggest difference between a large truck accident and a traditional car accident concerns liability because while negligent drivers themselves are usually liable for all damages in a car crash, a truck accident can involve several other parties being liable.
-Not only is a truck driver possibly liable for an accident, but their employer, a trucking company, a truck part manufacturer, and many other parties can all be responsible for a wreck.
+Perhaps the biggest difference between a large truck accident and a traditional car accident concerns liability.
+While negligent drivers are usually liable for damages in a car crash, a truck accident can involve several other parties being potentially accountable.
+In addition to the truck driver, responsibility may also extend to the trucking company, vehicle owner, cargo loaders, maintenance contractors, or even parts manufacturers, depending on the circumstances of the crash.

 FMCSA created and maintained the Motor Carrier Management Information System (MCMIS), which contains information about the safety performance of commercial motor carriers and hazardous materials (HM) carriers subject to Federal Motor Carrier Safety Regulations (FMCSRs) and Hazardous Materials Regulations (HMRs).
 Commercial motor vehicle drivers must comply with federal Hours of Service (HOS) rules.